Customerly/Android-SDK/README.md

 ### Attributes (Optional)

 Inside attributes you can add every custom data you prefer to track for user segmentation.
-Attributes can be only String, char, int, long, float, double.
+Attributes can be only String, char, int, long, float, double and boolean.

 ```java
 // Eg. This is an attribute map that contains the experience in year and the job of the current user